-Our inclusion & belonging commitment In August 2019, we launched Reed's inclusion & belonging commitment, outlining our key aims towards full workplace inclusion.
-Work continues on our initiatives, and last year we appointed senior sponsors and ambassadors to support all co-members across Reed and help us drive change.
-This commitment strives towards everyone feeling a sense of belonging in the workplace, through a variety of initiatives listed below: - · → Women in leadership pledges - New mentoring schemes - ·· → Inclusion & belonging steering committee - $\cdots \rightarrow$ 'Work with us' diversity page - ·· > Co-member inclusion training - •• > Co-member led network group & ambassadors - New environmental, social, and corporate governance (ESG) lead role to develop an ESG framework We're on a journey Chairman's commitment in 2018 Our Chairman James Reed pledged that Reed will seek to have women make up 50% of its senior leadership team over the next three-to-five years.
+Our inclusion & belonging commitment

+In August 2019, we launched Reed's inclusion & belonging commitment, outlining our key aims towards full workplace inclusion.

+Work continues on our initiatives lead by senior sponsors and ambassadors to support all co-members across Reed and help us to drive change.
+This commitment strives towards everyone feeling a sense of belonging in the workplace, through a variety of initiatives listed below:

+- Women in leadership pledges

+- Various mentoring schemes

+- Inclusion & belonging steering committee

+- 'Work with us' diversity page

+- Co-member inclusion training

+- Co-member led network groups & ambassadors

+- New environmental, social, and corporate governance (ESG) lead role to develop an ESG framework

+We're on a journey

+Chairman's commitment in 2018

+Our Chairman James Reed pledged that Reed will seek to have women make up 50% of its senior leadership team over the next three-to-five years.

 They will be there because they are good at their jobs.
 We will meet this through succession planning and supporting the development of our female talent.

+We are pleased to be making progress against this commitment with women making up 46% of leadership positions.
+The pipeline of future female leaders is strong, with women making up 50% of leadership and management positions.

-Women in leadership We believe strong female role models are vital in supporting more women into leadership positions.
+Women in leadership

+We believe strong female role models are vital in supporting more women into leadership positions.
 That's why we run a women in leadership mentoring scheme; to support and empower women in the development and progression of their careers at Reed.

-Reed is committed to ensuring our female leaders are visible and able to inspire future talent so we hold regular panel discussions and lunch and learns with our female leaders.
+Reed is committed to ensuring our female leaders are visible and able to inspire future talent, so we hold regular panel discussions and lunch and learns with our female leaders.

 This year we ran a campaign to raise awareness of the effects of the menopause on women.
 This included case studies, Yammer articles, as well as a lunch and learn on pilates and how it can be used as an intervention exercise for menopausal women.

-Reed will seek to have women make up 500% of its senior leadership team over the next three-to-five years.
-We're on a journey Encouraging inclusive leadership Reed encourages all co-members to take part in personal and professional development, with a number of management and leadership training initiatives available.
+We're on a journey

+Encouraging inclusive leadership

+Reed encourages all co-members to take part in personal and professional development, with a number of management and leadership training initiatives available.
 We have developed a new toolkit for inclusive management, further upskilling our managers to support and harness individuality.

 An unconscious bias e-learning module is available for all co-members, designed to help recognise and combat bias in the workplace.
 Specifically for line managers, we have implemented unconscious bias training for hiring managers to help ensure personal biases are recognised in the interview process.

-Understanding the importance of inclusivity The importance of an inclusive workplace is driven from the top at Reed, with a network of senior sponsors championing support for women in leadership, alongside our ambassadors, to share feedback, support comembers and advise the organisation on how to improve.
+Understanding the importance of inclusivity

+The importance of an inclusive workplace is driven from the top at Reed, with a network of senior sponsors championing support for women in leadership, alongside our ambassadors, to share feedback, support comembers and advise the organisation on how to improve.

 As a family business, we are proud to raise the voices of our co-members internally through regular diversity lunch & learns and sharing of stories.
 We also have a co-member inclusion and belonging calendar, during which we champion diverse co-members and support national events.

-Inclusive recruitment, policies & procedures We are proud to have an inclusive recruitment process with equal opportunities available for all candidates through reducing bias at all stages.
+Inclusive recruitment, policies & procedures

+We are proud to have an inclusive recruitment process with equal opportunities available for all candidates through reducing bias at all stages.
 With strong early talent routes into the business, we can see outstanding female professionals now progressing through our organisation.
 Our inclusion & belonging steering committee bi-annually review our policies and procedures with an inclusion lens, ensuring continued inclusivity.

-Reed.com
+Reed